idia640/presentations/week08/PITCHME.md

 There is a difference between "function words" such as the articles, prepositions, pronouns, and other "closed class" words, and "content words".

-"In English, the most popular word is the, which makes up about 7 percent of all words, followed by and, which occurs 3.5 percent of the time, and so on.
+"In English, the most popular word is 'the', which makes up about 7 percent of all words, followed by 'and', which occurs 3.5 percent of the time, and so on.
 Indeed, about 135 words account for half of all word appearances.
 So a few words appear often, while most hardly ever appear."

 Other languages follow the same sort of distributional pattern.